Award Winning Meat Temperature Guide Keeps You Safe And Saves Bucks

 Pork steaks and pork roasts.
 Once upon a time it was easy to get sick from the parasite trichinosis (trick-a-NO-sis) from undercooked pork.
 Today trichinosis has, for all practical purposes, been eradicated in developed countries.
 The annual average is now fewer than a dozen cases per year in the US, most associated with eating undercooked wild game such as bear.
 Trich in pork has disappeared because of improved farming and processing methods as well as public awareness of the importance of proper cooking.
 Trichinosis is killed at 138°F and the new minimum recommended by USDA is 145°F.

 Pork and beef ribs, pork shoulders, and beef brisket.
-We deliberately cook these meats up to 203°F, well past well done, in order to melt the connective tissues that are rife in these tough cuts.
+These cuts are safe at 145°F, but we deliberately cook these meats up to 203°F, well past well done, in order to melt the connective tissues that are rife in these tough cuts.
 That may seem extreme, but I'm here to tell you that low slow long cooking produces amazing results.

 Poultry.
 Researchers tell us that a significant percent of chickens and turkeys have salmonella in their juices.
 I find it helpful to treat raw chicken and turkey like kryptonite.
 USDA says to serve poultry at 165°F and most chefs agree and remove it at no lower than 160°F allowing for 5°F carryover.
 Push the thermometer probe through the breast to the ribs at its thickest part and back it out slowly reading the temp along the way.
 At 165°F white meat is still moist.
 Much higher and you'll be eating cardboard.
 The transition happens rapidly.
 Thighs and drums have a bit more myoglobin and fat and they can take a bit more heat.
 They seem to taste best in the 165°F to 170°F range.
 The old saw that when the juices run clear chicken is safe just isn't true anymore.